tjdwls101010/deep-agents-from-scratch/README.md

-# deep-agents-from-scratch
+# 🧱 Deep Agents from Scratch

 <img width="720" height="289" alt="Screenshot 2025-08-12 at 2 13 54 PM" src="https://github.com/user-attachments/assets/90e5a7a3-7e88-4cbe-98f6-5b2581c94036" />

 [Deep Research](https://academy.langchain.com/courses/deep-research-with-langgraph) broke out as one of the first major agent use-cases along with coding.
 Now, we've seeing an emergence of general purpose agents that can be used for a wide range of tasks.
 For example, [Manus](https://manus.im/blog/Context-Engineering-for-AI-Agents-Lessons-from-Building-Manus) has gained significant attention and popularity for long-horizon tasks; the average Manus task uses ~50 tool calls!.
 As a second example, Claude Code is being used generally for tasks beyond coding.

-We've done a deep review of the [context engineering patterns](https://docs.google.com/presentation/d/16aaXLu40GugY-kOpqDU4e-S0hD1FmHcNyF0rRRnb1OU/edit?slide=id.p#slide=id.p) across these popular "deep" agents.
-Some of the key patterns are:
+Careful review of the [context engineering patterns](https://docs.google.com/presentation/d/16aaXLu40GugY-kOpqDU4e-S0hD1FmHcNyF0rRRnb1OU/edit?slide=id.p#slide=id.p) across these popular "deep" agents shows some common approaches:

-* **task planning (e.g., TODO), often with recitation**
+* **Task planning (e.g., TODO), often with recitation**
-* **context offloading to file systems**
+* **Context offloading to file systems**
-* **context isolation through sub-agent delegation**
+* **Context isolation through sub-agent delegation**

 This course will show how to implement these patterns from scratch using LangGraph!